 Western coaches could stop only at dedicated service areas, since the East German government was concerned that East Germans might potentially use coaches to escape into the West.
 The drive between Dreilinden and Marienborn was supposed to take two hours.
 If the trip was made in under two hours, this means travellers had sped and were potentially issued another fee.
 If the trip took longer than that it meant additional checks and the collection of statements.

 At Checkpoint Bravo, the Allied occupation forces also established checkpoints, but they were not relevant to regular personal and business traffic and only served as processing stations for military units as well as a display of military presence.
 Their designated authority to perform further inspections was utilized only rarely.
-If a member of the Allied forces would pass through here, US Military Police would show the traveling route on a map and corresponding pictures, and explain how to process through the GDR checkpoints and what Autobahn to use.
+If a member of the Allied forces would pass through here, U.S. military police would show the travelling route on a map and corresponding pictures, and explain how to process through the GDR checkpoints and which autobahn to use.

 The Allied traveller was instructed to do the so-called ‘out-processing’ at the next Allied checkpoint at the inter-German border.
-The police at the checkpoint were also provided with so-called ‘breakdown cards’ to give to Allied travellers in case they had an accident or their car broke down.
+The police at the checkpoint were also provided with ‘breakdown cards’ to give to Allied travellers in case they had an accident or their car broke down.
 If they were pulled over by the East German police they were instructed always to ask to see a Soviet officer.
-The cards were written in German, Russian and English with statements like ‘I wish to proceed without further delay’ or ‘I demand to see a Soviet officer’.
+The cards were written in German, Russian and English with statements like “I wish to proceed without further delay” or “I demand to see a Soviet officer”.

 Today there is no Soviet officer at Dreilinden.
 All the elaborate border structures of the GDR—the meshwire fence, the barbed wire, the Kalashnikovs—have been removed and the buildings demolished or turned into a business park.